alankrantas/pxt-MAX7219_8x8/README.md

 ![untitled sketch_bb](https://user-images.githubusercontent.com/44191076/51085259-ae07c980-1771-11e9-8b82-60d474c336fd.jpg)

 It's basicly the same as the first one, except all module's DIN connects to DOUT on the previous one.

-Be noted that the order of the pins is slightly different (for example, CS and CLK) from the module I used.
+Be noted that in the wiring picture above the order of the pins are slightly different (for example, CS and CLK) from the module I used.

 In my test the 3.3V power from micro:bit itself (90mA) is sufficient to power 4 chained MAX7219 modules.
 You may need more for a longer matrix chain.
-Using 5V will make the LEDs a bit brighter, which is more preferable for some people.

 ## Modules Index

 This extension assumes that you arrange MAX7219 modules in a "chain", that they linked into a larger horizonal LED display.

-The one nearest to micro:bit on the left has the highest index number (total num - 1), and the furthest one (far right) has index of 0.
+The one nearest to micro:bit on the left has the highest index number (total number - 1), and the furthest one (far right) has index of 0.

 ![img_0004](https://user-images.githubusercontent.com/44191076/50699988-5e941000-1084-11e9-841e-5ff173872540.JPG)

 ## Display Mode: Text Printing

-There are currently two display modes supported.
+There are currently two built-in display modes.

 First is the simple text printing mode; it will use the whole LED display to show or scroll a string.